 The right measurements will help you evaluate your customer’s experiences at every touchpoint as well as the impact those touchpoint experiences have on your business.
 If the customer’s experience changes, either positively or otherwise, you want to have a way to know it.
 And you want to understand what impact those changes are having on the business.

-There are a number of ways that customer journey analytics can help you see the impact of customer journeys on your enterprise.
-A few examples of the kinds of journey-driven outcomes that you can visualize and monitor include:
+There are a number of ways that customer journey analytics can help you see the impact of customer journeys on your enterprise, including:

 Each of these journey outcomes connect to business outcomes like revenue or share of wallet, operational efficiency and customer lifetime value.
 Remember, these are just a few examples of how customer journey analytics enables organizations to take journey mapping to the next level and enhance customer journey management and measurement.